henrietta-k/adapt-learning-wiki/Converting-a-Course-from-Version-1-to-Version-2.md

 * here's where to configure Spoor, Right-to-Left display, accessibility, default weight for questions, default language, and drawer behavior

 ####*course.json*
-* There are completely new sections for buttons used with questions, texts used globally with accessibility, page level progress, assessment, and bookmarking.
+* There are completely new sections for buttons used with questions, texts used globally with accessibility, Page Level Progress, Assessment, and Bookmarking.
 The section for Resources has remained the same.

 ####*contentObjects.json*
 * two new properties:`pageBody` and `linkText`